 Core concepts: collections, points, payload filters, distributed mode, consistency, and performance tuning.

-Qdrant is a vector database and similarity search engine for AI/ML systems.
-In system design, it is typically deployed as a dedicated retrieval layer next to an OLTP source of truth: embedding storage, payload filtering, hybrid search, and low-latency nearest-neighbor results for RAG/search workflows.
+A plain full-text index answers a query by words, not by meaning — and that gap is where Qdrant fits: a vector database and similarity search engine for AI/ML systems.
+In system design, it is typically deployed as a dedicated retrieval layer next to an OLTP source of truth — embedding storage, payload filtering, hybrid search, and low-latency nearest-neighbor results for RAG/search workflows.
+The cost is another store in the loop that has to be replicated, kept consistent, and synchronized with the source of truth.

 History and context